Skip to main content

 • Proof of enrolment / graduation is required.

-• The successful applicant must be able to participate in the scholarship for the entire 12-week period.
+• The winner must be able to participate in the scholarship for the entire 10-week period between September 2024 and March 2025.
+Dates to be agreed with the Walkley Foundation and WIN News.

-• The scholarship will be undertaken at WIN News in Wollongong and at regional news centres as decided by WIN.
+• The scholarship will be undertaken at WIN News in Wollongong.

-• The scholarship recipient will receive a stipend of $10,000 to support living expenses for the duration of the scholarship.
+• The winner will receive a stipend of $10,000 to support living expenses for the duration of the scholarship.

-• Successful applicants will need to fund their own travel and accommodation costs from the stipend.
+• The winner will need to fund their own travel and accommodation costs from the stipend.

-• The successful applicant is expected to keep confidential any information obtained during the course of the scholarship.
+• The winner is expected to keep confidential any information obtained during the course of the scholarship.

-• The scholarship recipient will be covered by the Walkley Foundation’s Volunteers Insurance.
+• The winner will be covered by the Walkley Foundation’s Volunteers Insurance.

 Past winners